derrickgm/ChordCadenza/README.md

 ## Development

-I developed the program in order to help me to play along with midi and audio files using a midi keyboard, having struggled for many years to master improvisiation.
+I developed the program in order to help me to play along with midi and audio files using a midi keyboard, having struggled for many years to master improvisation.
 If you have any comments, feedback, ideas, or questions, please contact me at support@chordcadenza.org.

 ## License